dovetail-genomics/AssemblyLink/docs/source/library_qc.rst

    preseq lc_extrap -bam -pe -extrap 2.1e9 -step 1e8 -seg_len 1000000000 -output out.preseq mapped.PT.bam

 In this example, the output file (`out.preseq`) details the extrapolated complexity curve of your library, with the total number of read pairs in the first column and the number of expected distinct read pairs in the second column.
-For a typical experiment (human sample) check the expected complexity at 400M read pairs (to show the contents of the file, type `cat out.preseq`).
-For a sequencing library at 400M read pairs, the expected distinct read pairs should be at least 125 million.
+For a typical experiment (human sample) check the expected complexity at 300M read pairs
+(to show the contents of the file, type `cat out.preseq`).
+We expect a minimum of 125M distinct read pairs for every 300M read pairs sequenced.

 .. image:: /images/3.Complexity.png